writethedocs/www/docs/guide/writing/docs-principles.rst

 .. _KISS: https://en.wikipedia.org/wiki/KISS_principle
 .. _Code Reuse: https://en.wikipedia.org/wiki/Code_reuse

-This set of principles seeks to define similar standards for software *documentation* that, when practiced, will foster clean and intuitive content.
-The end goal is ultimately to delight and empower readers by making information easier for them to acquire.
+These principles define similar standards for software *documentation* to foster clean and intuitive content.
+The goal is to delight and empower readers with easy-to-find information.

 Overview, by component
 ----------------------